pravbeseda/CurrencyEditText/README.md

 Also there was used ideas of another project: https://github.com/firmfreez/CurrencyEditText Thanks a lot to both authors.

-Attention!
-This is a beta release of the library, use it at your own risk.

 ## Gradle Dependency

 Add the dependency to your app's `build.gradle`: